 Taxpayers who fail to satisfy their tax obligations can face significant penalties.
 For inadvertent mistakes, the penalties are harsh but typically financial in nature.
 However, when conduct is believed to be willful, penalties can include lengthy state or federal prison sentences.

 In some cases, following an audit you could be facing a large tax bill compounded by interest and penalties.
 This tax debt may seem to be insurmountable.
-However, our experienced Los Angeles tax attorneys uncover that there are a number of strategies and options available to reduce or eliminate your tax burden.
+However, our experienced Los Angeles dual licensed Tax Attorneys & CPAs uncover that there are several strategies and options available to reduce or eliminate your tax burden.